flame-engine/flame/doc/tutorials/platformer/step_2.md

 Keeping your game files organized can always be a challenge.
 I like to keep things logically organized by how they will be involved in my game.
-So for Ember, let's create the following folder, `lib\actors` and in that folder, create `ember.dart`.
+So for Ember, let's create the following folder, `lib/actors` and in that folder, create `ember.dart`.
 In that file, add the following code:

 ```dart
 import 'package:flame/components.dart';